WSU-CDSC/hashcheck/README.md

 # A script to aid in checksum creation and verification!

 ## About
-This is a script that interfaces with the program hashdeep (project website at [http://md5deep.sourceforge.net/start-hashdeep.html](http://md5deep.sourceforge.net/start-hashdeep.html))to generate and compare md5 checksum manifests.
+This is a script that interfaces with the program [hashdeep](http://md5deep.sourceforge.net/start-hashdeep.html)to generate and compare md5 checksum manifests.
 It can be run manually or added as an automated process.

 ## Requirements and Installation

 Requires hashdeep, and the Ruby scripting language to be installed.

-Ruby must be configured by running `gem install mail` and `gem install os`.

-Information for installing Ruby can be found at [https://www.ruby-lang.org/en/documentation/installation/](https://www.ruby-lang.org/en/documentation/installation/)

-Hashdeep can be installed via the following methods:

-Windows: Move the included hashdeep64.exe file to your path.
+### Linux Installation:

-Linux: Many linux distributions can install hashdeep with the command `sudo apt-get hashdeep`
+Many linux distributions can install necessary elements via their built in package manager.
+Use the following commands in Terminal:

+`sudo apt-get install hashdeep` (Install Hashdeep)

+`sudo apt-get install ruby` (Install Ruby)  Alternately information on installing the most recent release of Ruby can be found at the [Ruby Documentaion](https://www.ruby-lang.org/en/documentation/installation/) site

+`sudo gem install mail && sudo gem install os` (Install required Ruby libraries)

+### Windows Installation:
+Install Ruby using the tool ['Ruby Installer'](https://rubyinstaller.org/)

+Use the Command Prompt and run the following commands:

+`gem install mail && gem install os` (Install required Ruby libraries)

+Move the file hashdeep64.exe that is supplied with this repository into a folder that is on your 'Environment Variable' path

+### Mac Installation

 Mac: Hashdeep can be installed via Homebrew.
 First configure homebrew following the instructions at [https://brew.sh/](https://brew.sh/).
-Then run the command `brew install hashdeep`
+Then run the commands:

+`brew install hashdeep` (Install hashdeep)
+`sudo gem install mail && sudo gem install os` (Install required Ruby libraries)